ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 enough information about the platform to allow a Relying Party to make judicial decisions about the platform, such as audit reviews.

+Presenter
+: Party that proves possession of a private key to a recipient of a key attestation token.
+Typically this will be an application layer entity, such as a cryptographic library constructing a Certificate Signing Request that must embed attestation evidence, or a TLS library attempting to perform attested TLS.
+The Presenter is not fulfilling any roles in the RATS architecture.

 Trust Anchor:
 : As defined in {{RFC6024}} and {{RFC9019}}, a Trust Anchor "represents an authoritative entity via a public key and